Meet our counselors. For appointments, please call the Life Counseling Center at 443-419-3884.

 Director of Counseling

-Eliza Huie is an experienced marriage and family counselor.
-She has completed three levels of certificate training from the Christian Counseling & Educational Foundation (CCEF).
-She is currently working on completing her Masters in Counseling from Biblical Seminary and holds a graduate license in counseling.
+Eliza Huie is an experienced counselor serving both individuals and couples.
+She has advanced certificate training from the Christian Counseling & Educational Foundation (CCEF).
+She has a Masters in Counseling from Biblical Seminary and holds a graduate license in counseling.
 She is a counsel board member and a contributing writer for the Biblical Counseling Coalition and is a leader of the DC Metro Biblical Counselors.

 Understanding and experiencing God’s redeeming grace for change is her motivation for counseling.
 Her years of experience in the counseling room have established her confidence that God is able to bring hope to even the darkest situations.
 Besides working with married couples, Eliza also works with individuals for one-on-one counseling.

 Eliza is married to her husband, Ken, and they have three children in their late teens and early twenties.
 She also enjoys reading, hiking, and being outdoors with her family.

-Areas of special interest in the counseling realm are marriage and family, pre-marital counseling, depression/anxiety, addiction, and relational and sexual brokenness.
+Areas of special interest in the counseling realm are marriage and family, , depression/anxiety, relational difficulties, trauma, and spiritual struggles.